madhumith-tech/fromscratch/README.md

 ## 🎯 My Goals

-- Get an internship at a top tech company (Google, Amazon, Meta)
+- Get an internship at a top tech company (Google, Amazon, Meta,Microsoft,zoho)
 - Build strong coding & development skills
 - Create my own tech startup one day
 - Inspire others to build their dreams — from scratch